Aerospike Vector opens new approaches to AI-driven recommendationsWebinar registration

 Step 1: Install and configure the ESP Connector

 Follow the ESP Connector documentation for installing and setting up the ESP connector for receiving change notifications from the Aerospike database.
 Please be aware that you will need the change notification key in your existing Aerospike cluster that you can request here or download the full-featured single-node Aerospike EE version which already has the key turned on for a seamless trial experience.
-If you are not familiar with the Aerospike XDR configuration, you can refer to it here.
 Below is the sample XDR stanza which can be used for this example:

 xdr {